 9. Mood changes

 Mood swings, depression, anxiety, and irritability occur frequently during perimenopause.
-A common denominator for these issues is undoubtedly the night sweats, which can cause insomnia, and disrupt the body's intrinsic diurnal rhythm.
-Many women find that day-to-day activities that previously could have been accomplished without difficulty become major challenges.
+A common denominator for these issues is undoubtedly night sweats, which can cause insomnia, and disrupt the body's intrinsic diurnal rhythm.
+Many women find that day-to-day activities previously could have been accomplished without difficulty become major challenges.
 Interpersonal relationships may suffer, particularly if the woman is unable to understand what she is experiencing and verbalize her concerns to those around her.
 Transient memory loss is also common.

-10. Alterations of blood cholesterol levels
+10. Alterations in blood cholesterol levels

 Low estrogen levels tend to favor an elevation of so-called low-density lipoprotein (LDL) levels.
 These are commonly referred to as "bad cholesterol".
 In addition, declining estrogen tends to also favor a decrease in high-density (HDL) lipoprotein, so-called "good cholesterol".
 These lipid changes may predispose a woman to heart disease.